-Funding Mechanism: Funding for the program will begin on January 1, 2025.
+Funding Mechanism: Funding for the program began on January 1, 2025.
 An employer may, but is not required to, deduct up to 50% of the required contributions from employee wages.
-The contribution rates for 2025 and 2026 are:
+Employers with 25 or more employees must collect and contribute 0.8% of taxable wages for: